Everything begins with loving and believing in kids

 Loving kids in the Math Corps means:

-seeing them, in some real way, as “our kids” – feeling emotionally attached with a sense of responsibility.
+• seeing them, in some real way, as “our kids” – feeling a strong sense of responsibility for them as a whole, while striving to build positive and supportive relationships with each and every child.

 Believing in kids, in the Math Corps, means believing that: